oracle-livelabs/cloud-database-services/exadata-database-service-xs-get-started/get-started-gs/get-started-gs.md

 ### **Prerequisites**

+- Oracle Cloud Infrastructure (OCI) Service Limits approved in the region you want to provision Oracle Exadata Database Service.

 * **Cloud Account Name** - Secure your Oracle Cloud tenancy name that will be used for this workshop.